-As of 07/20/2018, it is not known if Jackson Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 06/25/2022, it is not known if Jackson Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Jackson Housing Authority manages 1,320 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Jackson Housing Authority manages 1,313 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|